Whatsapp Icon

 Genetic Testing

-Understanding the genetic underpinnings of breast cancer can provide crucial insight into a patient's risk factor.
+Understanding the genetic underpinnings of breast cancer can provide crucial insight into a patient's risk factors.
 BRCA1 and BRCA2 gene mutation tests are the most common, identifying mutations that significantly increase the risk of breast and ovarian cancers.
 Other genetic tests might include PALB2, PTEN, and TP53 genes, among others.

 Other Advanced Tests